aiedward/Microsoft-Professional-Program-Learning-Materials/DAT206x Analyzing and Visualizing Data with Excel.md

 - SUMX/COUNTX/AVERAGEX(Table, Expression)<br>
 - Pivot Table Right Panel (right click) -> Add Measure -> "=CALCULATE(Expression, Filter1, Filter2...)<br>
   Example: =CALCULATE([Revenue], ALL([CountryName]) -> this is for given a grand total which could be used for percentage calculation in subsequent step.

+More on DAX:

+DAX includes many functions that return a table rather than a value.
+The table is not displayed, but is used to provide input to other functions.
+For example, you can retrieve a table and then count the distinct values in it, or calculate dynamic sums across filtered tables or columns.
+DAX includes a variety of time intelligence functions.
+These functions let you define or select date ranges, and perform dynamic calculations based on them.
+For example, you can compare sums across parallel periods.

 ## Module 6
 * Find out how to use advanced text query to import data from a formatted Excel report.
 Perform querie beyond the standard user interface.

+- Home -> Use 1st row as headers
+- Transform -> Fill -> Fill up/down
+- Transform -> Pivot/Unpivot

 ## Module 7
 * Explore ways to create stunning visualizations in Excel.
 Use the cube functions to perform year-over-year comparisons.

+Slicer connect to multiple charts:
+Options -> Report Connections
+Pivot Table Tools -> Analyze -> OLAP Tools -> Convert to Formulas

 ## Module 8
 * Create timelines, hierarchies, and slicers to enhance your visualizations.
 Learn how Excel can work together with Power BI.
 * Upload an Excel workbook to the Power BI service.
 Explore the use of Excel on the mobile platform.